rreddyt/ge-samples-poc/product-media-agent/README.md

-# product-media-agent — Product Lifestyle Media Generation Agent
+# Product Lifestyle Media Generation Agent

 This project implements a collaborative marketing AI agent using the [**Agent Development Kit (ADK)**](https://adk.dev).
 The agent processes retail product details from a catalog inside Google BigQuery and produces
 * high-end marketing lifestyle images (using `gemini-3.1-flash-image`)